Correlation Hashing Network for Efficient Cross-Modal Retrieval: Experiments

-\textbf{NUS-WIDE}\footnote{ \url{http://lms.comp.nus.edu.sg/research/NUS-WIDE.htm}} is a public web image dataset containing 269, 648 images downloaded from Flickr, together with the associated raw tags of these images.
-There are 81 ground truth concepts manually annotated for search evaluation.
-Following prior works \cite{cite:MM13LCMH,cite:VLDB14MSAE}, we prune the original NUS-WIDE dataset to form a new dataset consisting of 195,834 image-text pairs that belong to one of the 21 most frequent concepts.
-All images are resized into 256$\times$256.

-\textbf{MIR-Flickr} includes 1 million images associated with tags from Flickr, where 25,000 are labeled with 38 concepts.
+\textbf{NUS-WIDE} \cite{cite:CIVR09NusWide} is a web image dataset of 81 ground truth concepts manually annotated for evaluation.
+Following prior works \cite{cite:VLDB14MSAE,cite:MM13LCMH}, we use the subset of 195,834 image-text pairs that belong to some of the 21 most frequent concepts.
+All images are resized into 256$\times$256. \textbf{MIR-Flickr} \cite{cite:ICMR08Flickr1M} consists of 25,000 images collected from the Flickr website, where each image is labeled with some of 38 semantic concepts.
 We resize images of this labeled subset into 256$\times$256.

 For our deep learning based approach CHN, we directly use the raw image pixels as the input.
-For the shallow learning based methods, we follow \cite{cite:CVPR12KSH,cite:CVPR15DNNH,cite:JMLR14MMDL} to represent each image in NUS-WIDE by a 500-dimensional bag-of-visual-words vector, and to represent each image in Flickr by a 3,857-dimensional vector concatenated by local SIFT feature, global GIST feature, and etc. For text modality, all the methods use tag occurrence vectors as the input.
-All image and text features are available at the datasets' website.
-In NUS-WIDE, we randomly select 100 pairs per class as the test query set, 500 pairs per class as the training set and 50 pairs per class as the validation set.
-In Flickr, we randomly select 1000 pairs as the test query set, 4000 pairs as the training set and 1000 pairs as the validation set.
-The similarity pairs for training are randomly constructed using semantic labels: each pair is considered similar (dissimilar) if they share at least one (none) semantic label.
+For fair comparison, for traditional {shallow} hashing methods, we use AlexNet \cite{cite:NIPS12CNN} to extract deep \emph{fc7} features for each image in two benchmark datasets by a 4096-dimensional vector.
+For text modality, all the methods use tag occurrence vectors as the input.
+In NUS-WIDE, we randomly select 100 pairs per class as the query set, 500 pairs per class as the training set and 50 pairs per class as the validation set.
+In MIR-Flickr, we randomly select 1000 pairs as the query set, 4000 pairs as the training set and 1000 pairs as the validation set.
+The similarity pairs for training are constructed using semantic labels: each pair is similar (dissimilar) if they share at least one (none) semantic label.